Isidore Lechat: A businessman

 Isidore Lechat, nicknamed "Lechat-Tigre", is a ruthless businessman, a predator without any scruples.
 Rather than specializing in just one branch of trade, industry or finance, he has invested in everything, for instance into the press, modern agriculture and electricity.
 Due to his extortion, he becomes rich and powerful in the French society of the French Third Republic.
 Because of the newspaper that he created and his 50 million francs, he seems untouchable and above the law, which is made only for the poor.
 Lechat enjoys impunity from both the government and the Catholic Church.
 For the playwright, Isidore Lechat is the product of an era of economic upheaval and global expansion of capitalism and the first phase of economic imperialism.

 However, Octave Mirbeau recognizes that this predator, who sows misery everywhere around him, is an "idealist" in his own way and that his projects are potentially progressive, because they contribute to the development of productive forces.
-The old aristocracy, embodied in the play by the old Marquis de Porcellet, is only a class parasite.
+The old aristocracy, embodied in the play by the old Marquis de Porcellet, is nothing but a parasitic class.